 You can find these metrics on Google Analytics and Google Search Console.

-These metrics are designed to give an idea of your website’s standing in search results, or against the measures that we know search engines use as part of their ranking algorithms.
+SEO metrics are designed to give an idea of your website’s standing in search results, or against the measures that we know search engines use as part of their ranking algorithms.
 It’s not exhaustive – Google especially does not release full details of what goes into determining a site’s ranking for different keywords, but these factors are definitely relevant.

 - Search traffic: Volume of traffic from a search engine.